Morning Departure: Production

 The role played by Nigel Patrick was originally offered to Peter Finch and James Donald but neither was available.
+Kenneth More has one of his first film roles.

-Truculent Incident
+Truculent incident

 The opening titles feature a statement about the decision to release the film in the light of the loss of HMS Truculent.
 HMS Truculent sank in 1950, after an accidental collision with a freighter which resulted in the loss of 64 lives.
 The Truculent incident took place after filming of Morning Departure had been completed, but before it went on general release to the public.
 The producers decided to go ahead with the film release, as a tribute to the bravery of Royal Naval personnel.

 Reception

 Trade papers called the film a "notable box office attraction" in British cinemas in 1950.
-According to Kinematograph Weekly the 'biggest winners' at the box office in 1950 Britain were The Blue Lamp, The Happiest Days of Your Life, Annie Get Your Gun, The Wooden Horse, Treasure Island and Odette, with "runners up" being Stage Fright, White Heat, They Were Not Divided, Trio, Morning Departure, Destination Moon, Sands of Iwo Jima, Little Women, The Forsythe Saga, Father of the Bride, Neptune's Daughter, The Dancing Years, The Red Light, Rogues of Sherwood Forest, Fancy Pants, Copper Canyon, State Secret, The Cure for Love, My Foolish Heart, Stromboli, Cheaper by the Dozen, Pinky, Three Came Home, Broken Arrow and Black Rose.
+According to Kinematograph Weekly the 'biggest winners' at the box office in 1950 Britain were The Blue Lamp, The Happiest Days of Your Life, Annie Get Your Gun, The Wooden Horse, Treasure Island and Odette, with "runners up" being Stage Fright, White Heat, They Were Not Divided, Trio, Morning Departure, Destination Moon, Sands of Iwo Jima, Little Women, The Forsyte Saga, Father of the Bride, Neptune's Daughter, The Dancing Years, Red Light, Rogues of Sherwood Forest, Fancy Pants, Copper Canyon, State Secret, The Cure for Love, My Foolish Heart, Stromboli, Cheaper by the Dozen, Pinky, Three Came Home, Broken Arrow and The Black Rose.

 Roy Ward Baker said "I was very proud of that film and still am.
 It was an immense success in its day and that's how I came to go to Hollywood in 1952, because the Americans had seen that film."